College Policy Number/Title:

 The process described in this section is to be used for non-exempt (hourly) temporary employees.
 If offices need assistance in finding a temporary employee, human resources may have a pool of applicants on file.
 Offices may also seek out other temporary employees.

-Step One: Prior to the date the employee is scheduled to start work, the supervisor must complete the Hire-A-Temp employee form on the college Intranet.
+Step One: Prior to the date the employee is scheduled to start work, the supervisor must complete the Hire-A-Temp employee form on the college portal.
 This step is necessary when an employee is to start a new job or assignment whether or not the employee has been working in another department.
 The form includes the following information, which is automatically sent to human resources.

 Hourly Pay Rate The hiring supervisor should review the Temporary Pay Guide and determine the appropriate temporary grade and hourly rate.
 The Temporary Pay Guide is a guide to assist supervisors in determining a wage for employees based on the duties they will be performing.